Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Baltimore's games this season have gone over 53 points three of five times.
+- Baltimore and its opponents have gone over the current 51.5-point total in three of five games this season.

-- Los Angeles has combined with its opponents to score more than 53 points in two games this season.
+- Los Angeles' games have gone over 51.5 points in two opportunities this season.

-- Sunday's total is 2.6 points lower than the two team's combined 55.6 points per game average.
+- The two teams combine to average 55.6 points per game, 4.1 more than the total in this contest.

-- The 46.6 combined points per game that these two squads have allowed this season are 6.4 fewer than the 53 total in this contest.
+- These two squads combine to allow 46.6 points per game, 4.9 fewer than this contest's over/under.

-- Ravens games have an average total of 49.0 points this season, 4.0 fewer than Sunday's over/under.
+- The Ravens and their opponents score an average of 49.0 points per game, 2.5 fewer than Sunday's total.

-- The 53 over/under in this game is 2.3 points above the 50.7 average total in Chargers games this season.
+- The 51.5 total in this game is 0.8 points above the 50.7 average total in Chargers games this season.

 Ravens stats and trends